 They fill in a budgeting sheet based on the information they've been given.

 Then, the simulation really begins.
-They take a turn with the fortune teller again, which spits out a a real-life scenario.
+They take a turn with the fortune teller again, who spits out a a real-life scenario.
 Once they figure out what their new situation is, they need to deal with it within their current budget constraints.

 Your students then fill in follow-up questions and information about how things went for them.